GabbyLin/Webpack-EJS-Boilerplate/README.md

 Edit `DefinePlugin` in `webpack.dev.js` and `webpack.prod.js`, you can use different variable in different mode.

-More detail about how to use `DefinePlugin` jsut read [official document](https://webpack.js.org/plugins/define-plugin/#root)
+More detail about how to use `DefinePlugin` just read [official document](https://webpack.js.org/plugins/define-plugin/#root)

 ## Reference